Principles of opportunity management

 - a greater presence in the economy and volume price segments, particularly as a result of the systematic implementation of the segment-wide platform strategy

-- further strengthening of its market-leading position in the EMEA region and achievement of a significant position in the Americas region, in particular by boosting its technological expertise, making greater use of shared modules and harnessing potential for cross-selling
+- further strengthening of its market-leading position in the EMEA region and achievement of a stronger position in the APAC and Americas regions, in particular by opening new production facilities and technology centers, strengthen its technological expertise through focused research and development activities, making greater use of shared modules, and harnessing potential for cross-selling

 - expansion of the service portfolio, including financial services, at every stage of the product lifecycle, taking advantage of the high number of trucks in use and the installed base of supply chain solutions

-- further consolidation of its position in the market for intralogistics solutions based on the growing acceptance of automation concepts,
+- further expansion of its position in the market for intralogistics solutions based on the growing acceptance of automation concepts

-- strengthening of the market position in the EMEA region – above all, central and eastern Europe – by using the sales structures of Industrial Trucks & Services.
+- expansion of the market position in the EMEA region, particularly in central and eastern Europe, and in the APAC region by sharing sales and production structures with the Industrial Trucks & Services segment

-Business-performance opportunities arise firstly from ongoing activities to modernise and streamline the KION Group’s production facilities and from the worldwide integration of the production network.
-By investing in new locations and expanding existing ones, products can be assembled nearer to the markets in which they are to be sold, economies of scale can be achieved across the Group and synergies can be leveraged.
-Secondly, activities are carried out under the KION strategy aimed at improving operational excellence in logistics, technology & product development and production and at lowering material and quality costs, for example by reducing the complexity of the product range.
+Business-performance opportunities arise firstly from ongoing activities to modernize and streamline the KION Group’s production facilities and from the worldwide integration of the production network.
+By investing in new locations and expanding existing ones, products can be assembled nearer to the markets in which they are to be sold, economies of scale can be achieved across the Group, and synergies can be leveraged.
+Secondly, activities are carried out under the KION 2027 strategy aimed at improving operational excellence in logistics, technology & product development, and production and at lowering material and quality costs, for example by reducing the complexity of the product range.

-The following may lead to an increase in profitability in the medium term:
+The following may lead to an increase in profitability:

-- Ongoing efficiency increases at production sites may boost sales and improve the gross margin.
+- Ongoing efficiency increases in the production network, including through the integration of additional sites, may boost sales and improve the gross margin.

-- Effective use of global development capacities may create synergies and economies of scale.
+- Effective use and centralized coordination of global development capacities may create synergies and economies of scale.